TIGER-AI-Lab/PixelWorld/README.md

 # PixelWorld
-The official code of "PixelWorld: Towards Perceiving Everything as Pixels"
+The official code of our paper [PixelWorld: Towards Perceiving Everything as Pixels](https://huggingface.co/datasets/TIGER-Lab/PixelWorld).

 Refactoring...
 There may be some problems with the reference relationship between codes.